A practice that respects the body, inspired by yoga therapy, traditional teachings, ancestral medicines and the cycles of Nature

 HATHA YOGA & HATHA FLOW

 "Hatha Yoga" means union of our body & mind, our solar energy "Ha" and our lunar energy "Tha".
-This discipline harmonizes these two opposing energies in order to find a certain balance in our body, our heart and our mind.
+This discipline harmonizes these two opposing energies in order to create a certain balance in our body, our heart and our mind.

 to get the specific benefit of each posture.
 Each movement, each posture is done with conscious, slow and deep breathing, with precise alignment of the body, which allows you to refocus on yourself, to reconnect with your body, with your breath.